While the Urn plant, aechmea fasciata, does look unusual at first glance, look closely and you will recognize it’s beauty.

 The Urn Plant also has the common name of Silver Vase and is the most popular bromeliad from the Aechmea genus for growing and displaying indoors.
 The common names derive from the center of the plant being shaped like an urn or vase.
 This vase shape collects water in its natural habitat and the grower fills this frequently as intended by nature.
 This plant produces a large flower head after a couple of years of growth, and when it does, it can last from mid-summer until early winter.

 How it looks: Being a typical bromeliad, the Aechmea genus has wide arching strap type leaves which are leathery.
-The A.fasciata’s (this species) are kind of powdered looking, that are silver and green color.
+The A.fasciata’s (this species) are kind of powdered looking, are silver and green in color.
 The foliage can also be variegated.
 While the foliage has great displaying potential indoors, the flower head stands out even more “with it’s eye catching looks”.
-The spiky star shaped flower head (pink in color), above the foliage – grows to approximatively 6 inches long, with small violet flowers growing from the bracts.
-The exotic looking urn plant impresses new viewers.
+The spiky star shaped flower head (pink in color), above the foliage – grows to approximately 6 inches long, with small violet rosette shaped flowers growing from the bracts.
+The exotic looking Urn plant impresses new viewers.

 Once the flower has bloomed: Once the flower has bloomed from summer until winter the unfortunate aspect of growing these (like other bromeliads) is the leaves begin to die.
-However, they will produce offsets (pups) at the base section which can be propagated, after they have grew five inches, or more.
+However, they will produce offsets (pups) at the base of the plant which can be propagated, after they have grown five inches, or more.

 Poisonous for pets: I’m not aware of reports about this plant being toxic to pets.